20 Provisions. Contingent Liabilities and Contingent Assets.

 Contingent liability is disclosed in case of:

-a) A present obligation arising from past events, when it is not probable that an outflow of resources will be required to settle the obligation; and
+b) a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle theobligation.

 Contingent assets are disclosed where an inflow of economic benefits is probable.